icicimov/blog/_posts/2017-6-15-Kubernetes-cluster-step-by-step-Part4.md

 # FlannelD

 Now that we have the `Etcd` cluster up and running we can move to setting up the K8S cluster overlay network.
 I decided to go with [FlannelD](https://coreos.com/flannel/docs/latest/) for this purpose.
-The following image describes best the network layout provided by Flannel:
+The following image describes best the network layout and traffic flow provided by Flannel:

 [![Flannel network](/blog/images/docker-flannel.png)](/blog/images/docker-flannel.png "Flannel network")